Ron Shewchuk

 Warren Seniors 1974-1979

-Over the years the community of Warren produced some strong teams and the Senior team from 1974-79 has added to the vaunted history of that community.
-By focusing on the fundamentals of good defence, quality pitching and timely hitting, they met their competition head on.
-Warren played in the Interlake Baseball League which consisted of 10 teams from 1968-79 winning championships in 1970, 1974, 1975, 1976, and 1979.
+Warren has always produced top-notch baseball players and teams, especially so from 1974-1979.
+By focusing on the fundamentals of good defense, quality pitching and timely hitting, this team met their competition head on.
+Warren played in the Interlake Baseball League which consisted of 10 teams from 1968-79.
+They won championships in 1970, 1974, 1975, 1976, and 1979.
 Warren also played in many tournaments for several years highlighted in 1976 by winning the Holland tournament over the Carman Goldeyes.

 Morden Mohawks 1993-2000

-The years 1993-2000 were part of the Mohawks winning the Border League championship for 11 consecutive seasons and for 13 of 14 years beginning in 1987.
-In 1994 they went a perfect 24-0 in regular schedule and league playoffs which earned them the Manitoba Baseball Team of the Year.
-The Mohawks competed in the majority of Provincial Senior B Championships and were a dominant supplier of players to the roster for Provincial A teams during this era.
-Mohawk players competed with the A team at the Western Canadian Championships in 1993, 1994, and 1997.
+Beginning in 1987, the Morden Mohawks became dominant in their league.
+They not only won 11 consecutive Border League Championships, but over the next 14 years they would go on to win this championship 13 times.
+In 1994 they had a perfect 24-0 win/loss record in regular schedule and league playoffs, which earned them the Manitoba Baseball Team of the Year.
+The Mohawks competed in the majority of Provincial Senior “B” Championships and were a dominant supplier of players to the roster for Provincial “A” teams during this era.
+Morden players competed with the “A” team at the Western Canadian Championships in 1993, 1994, and 1997.

 Brandon Marlins 1999-2008